Matrix (mathematics): Geometrical optics

 Geometrical optics provides further matrix applications.
 In this approximative theory, the wave nature of light is neglected.
 The result is a model in which light rays are indeed geometrical rays.
 If the deflection of light rays by optical elements is small, the action of a lens or reflective element on a given light ray can be expressed as multiplication of a two-component vector with a two-by-two matrix called ray transfer matrix analysis: the vector's components are the light ray's slope and its distance from the optical axis, while the matrix encodes the properties of the optical element.
-Actually, there are two kinds of matrices, viz. a refraction matrix describing the refraction at a lens surface, and a translation matrix, describing the translation of the plane of reference to the next refracting surface, where another refraction matrix applies.
+There are two kinds of matrices, viz. a refraction matrix describing the refraction at a lens surface, and a translation matrix, describing the translation of the plane of reference to the next refracting surface, where another refraction matrix applies.

-The optical system, consisting of a combination of lenses and/or reflective elements, is simply described by the matrix resulting from the product of the components' matrices.
+The optical system, consisting of a combination of lenses and reflective elements, is simply described by the matrix resulting from the product of the components' matrices.

+The Jones calculus models the polarization of a light source as a $2\times 2$ vector, and the effects of optical filters on this polarization vector as a matrix.

 Electronics

-Traditional mesh analysis and nodal analysis in electronics lead to a system of linear equations that can be described with a matrix.

-The behaviour of many electronic components can be described using matrices.
-Let A be a 2-dimensional vector with the component's input voltage v and input current i as its elements, and let B be a 2-dimensional vector with the component's output voltage v and output current i as its elements.
-Then the behaviour of the electronic component can be described by B = H · A, where H is a 2 x 2 matrix containing one impedance element (h), one admittance element (h), and two dimensionless elements (h and h).
-Calculating a circuit now reduces to multiplying matrices.
+Electronic circuits that are composed of linear components (such as resistors, inductors and capacitors) obey Kirchhoff's circuit laws, which leads to a system of linear equations, which can be described with a matrix equation that relates the source currents and voltages to the resultant currents and voltages at each point in the circuit, and where the matrix entries are determined by the circuit.